 In the case of students who require specific help to adjust to an academic programme or to a new range of skills, the supervisor will work with them to ensure that they have additional support.

 Students will have approximately eight to twelve meetings with their supervisor, distributed over three terms.

-Recent graduates from the master’s programme have gone on to study for doctorates in a range of high quality universities.
 Many graduates go on to pursue academic careers in world-leading research universities, while others hold influential positions in government, non-governmental and international organisations, such as the World Bank, the World Health Organisation and the UN.